nunocgoncalves/nunocgoncalves/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/nunomiguelcg?style=for-the-badge)

-## I'm a Web and Blockchain Developer!!
+## I am a Founder at [Mercury Labs](https://github.com/Mercury-Labs-DAO), the Lead Developer at [Pizza Wallet](https://github.com/Pizza-Wallet-Development-team) and a Web3 Enthusiast

-- 🔭 Currently working on a Dapp: [Delta][Delta]!
+- 🔭 I am currently developing a Wallet -> [Pizza Wallet](https://github.com/Pizza-Wallet-Development-team/pizza-wallet) and a DAO -> [Mercury Labs DAO](https://github.com/Mercury-Labs-DAO/mercury-dao)
-- 🌱 Learning Solidity, Javascript and Kubernetes
+- 🌱 Learning React, Solidity and Kubernetes
-- 👯 I’m looking to connect and colaborate with people to learn as much as possible
+- 👯 I’m looking to connect and colaborate with people and learn as much as possible
-- 🥅 2022 Goals: Lauch a web3 project and start creating content
+- 🥅 2022 Goals: Launch a web3 project and start creating content
-- ⚡ Fun fact: I am gym rat
+- ⚡ Fun fact: I am a gym rat

 ### Languages and Tools: